-Journalism is the work of supplying content, primarily news, for the ever-expanding world of mass media.
 Journalists are responsible for gathering information, analyzing and editing it for a mass audience, and dispensing it using some form of media platform.
-Increasingly the methods of distribution have become more complex, but the basic mission of a journalist remains the same: to serve the public by finding, defining, writing and editing information.
+Increasingly the methods of distribution have become more complex, but the basic mission of a journalist remains the same: to serve the public by finding, defining, writing, and editing information.

-Journalism majors pursue theoretical and practical communication studies in a liberal arts setting.
-Students of journalism gain practical experience on Western’s award-winning student media, and majors additionally take field internships with newspapers, magazines, broadcast stations, public relations agencies and other professional organizations.
+Courses in the Visual Journalism sequence prepare students in the concepts, professional practices and course work applications of visual components of news: photojournalism, information graphics, video and audio clips, mapping, and typography.
+Visual Journalism majors study theoretical and practical communications in a liberal arts setting.
+Students gain practical experience on Western’s award-winning student media, and majors additionally take field internships with newspapers, magazines, broadcast stations, public relations agencies, and other professional organizations.

 - Customer Service Representative